I love a good practical scrap wood project. Sometimes larger projects, while fun, can be overwhelming and expensive.

 Step 1: Cut Out Scrap Wood Guitar

-First, I cut down a piece of my scrap cherry wood to about 11″ long.
-If you are good at free hand drawing feel free to draw your own guitar–or any design you prefer.
-I’m terrible at free hand drawing, so I did a quick Google search and printed off a pattern to cut out and trace onto my board.
-(I also used it to cut a practice guitar as you see here haha)
+I’m terrible at free hand drawing, so I did a quick Google search for “guitar clip art” and printed off a pattern to cut out and trace onto my board.
+(I also used it to cut a practice guitar out of plywood before I cut my real one from the cherry wood.)

-If you aren’t familiar on how to do this, simply find an image shape you like and copy paste it into a Word document.
+TIP: If you aren’t familiar on how to do this, simply find an image shape you like and copy paste it into a Word document.
 I like Word because it allows me to resize the image to the size I want with the rulers along the top and side of the page.
 Then you can print it out and use it as a template.

 On that note, this doesn’t even have to be a guitar at all.
 You can make these bookends be anything you want them to be.
-Get creative 🙂 Once I had my template, I traced it onto my cherry board and cut it out with a jig saw.
+Get creative 🙂

 I then, sanded it and used a drill with a large bit to drill a hole in the middle of the guitar.